 I-card is the official UIS identification card

-University Bursar is responsible for managing student account transactions and collecting payments for the university.
-Students should contact our office if they have questions about their university account balance, charges and/or credits on their student account, payment due date, or need information about making payments to the university.
-Please visit the Pay My Bill website for information about the university payment policy or the optional
+Students should contact University Bursar if they have questions about their university account balance, charges and/or credits on their student account, payment due date, or need information about making payments to the university, including our optional payment plan.
+University Bursar can also help with questions regarding refunds for student account credit balances.
+Please visit the Pay My Bill website for information about University Bursar.